 Most clients favour modelling sessions in the comfort of their own home.
-This involves choosing a good light room with space to place the dais and manoeuvre the modelling stand together with ample sheeting to protect the floor!
+This involves choosing a good light spacious room and ample sheeting to protect the floor!
 I can offer sittings in my Devon studio should you prefer.

 At the end of the sittings many of my clients tell me how relaxing and enjoyable they have been.
 There is no need to keep absolutely still – on the contrary – it is time for numerous teas/coffees and good conversation.
 Movement and shuffling to remain comfortable are encouraged and if the work is done in your home, you will have the use of your most comfortable chair.

 I will take approximately 10 hours of your time.
 This can be divided into 6 × 1.5 hours, 5 × 2 hours or 4 × 2.5 hours over a period of approximately a month.
-Photographs will be used to minimize your time sitting, but the process cannot be rushed.
-If the time-honoured skill and judgement of modelling is to fully capture your appearance, then sittings rather than photographs are essential and I will ask that you allow me to look from all angles.
-A skilled eye can always detect the difference between a bronze modelled from sittings or from photographs.
+Photographs will be used to minimize your sitting time but the process cannot be rushed.

-I invite you and your family to take and active role in informing me of your opinions as to the resemblance of the developing clay, at each stage of the sittings.
-This helps ensure that everything is considered.
+At each stage of the sittings I invite you and your family to take an active role in informing me of your opinions of the resemblance.
+This helps to ensure that everything is considered.

 All casting is overseen and finished by Luke ensuring the highest possible standard of replication of his work.